Destaq/chinese-comprehension/README.md

   - Calculate the above splitting text and known vocab word-by-word or character-by-character
 - Exclude words such as proper nouns to improve comprehension accuracy
 - Output unknown words into a file
+- Add all words from book to known wordlist

 ## Usage
 ```